rednotion/parallel_esn/README.md

 ### Asynchronous Bayesian Optimization
 Asynchronous Bayesian Optimization refers to the practice whereby we might have many workers simultaneously trying out evaluating $$\mathbf{x}_i$$, but we do not need to wait for all of them to finish before updating the posterior and generating new points to search.
 Instead, we simply do it whenever at least one worker has completed the process of training the ESN.

 Some studies have shown that the results obtained from sequential bayesian optimization is equivalent to doing these tasks in parallel, among multiple workers.
 In addition, under time constraints, doing the bayesian optimization in parallel might lead to less regret (less error) than performing it in a sequential fashion.
+(See [5])

 ## **Architecture & Features**